×

 Drafting Persuasive Briefs

-If neither party is interested in an oral argument, the case will be examined through written material.
+If neither party is interested in an oral argument, the case is then examined through written material.
 These written arguments, known as briefs, impact the court’s decision on your appeal.
-Our attorney will draft a clear, concise, and compelling brief that correctly outlines the arguments supporting your appeal request.
+Our attorney can draft a clear, concise, and compelling brief that correctly outlines the arguments supporting your appeal request.

 These briefs detail all critical legal issues of your case while citing relevant case law and legal statutes to support the appeal.
-The document will also explain why the errors made in your trial unfairly influenced the jury and led to your wrongful conviction.
-Our team can ensure the brief is well-organized, easy for the judges to understand, and persuasive for the optimal chance of overturning your conviction.
+The document can also explain why the errors made in your trial unfairly influenced the jury and led to your wrongful conviction.
+Our team can assemble the brief so it is well-organized, easy for the judges to understand, and persuasive for the optimal chance of overturning your conviction.

 Oral Arguments Before the Court

-If there is interest, the Second Circuit Court of Appeals will grant permission for oral arguments.
-During these events, your attorney will have the chance to present your case directly to the judges.
+If there is interest, the Second Circuit Court of Appeals could grant permission for oral arguments.
+During these events, your attorney could have the chance to present your case directly to the judges.
 While briefs are important, oral arguments are valuable opportunities to elaborate on crucial information while answering any questions the judges may have.

-Our skilled NYC federal criminal appeals attorney has the experience to advocate for your rights and confidently present your appeal.
-We fight for your most favorable outcome and the overturning of your conviction.
-The Law Office of Jonathan Savella is familiar with the nuances of the appellate court and can get your conviction dismissed when possible.
+Our experienced NYC federal criminal appeals attorney has the experience to advocate for your rights and confidently present your appeal.
+We can advocate for your most favorable outcome and the overturning of your conviction.
+The Law Office of Jonathan Savella is familiar with the nuances of the appellate court and can work to get your conviction dismissed when possible.

 The Court’s Decision

-After reviewing the record, legal briefs, and possible oral arguments, the judge will issue a decision.
-This decision will impact your case and your future.
+After reviewing the record, legal briefs, and possible oral arguments, the judge then issues a decision.
+This decision could impact your case and future.
 The options possible to you at the end of the appeals process include:

 Conviction Upheld

-If the Second Circuit Court of Appeals finds no merit in the defense’s arguments, it will uphold the original conviction.
+If the Second Circuit Court of Appeals finds no merit in the defense’s arguments, it can uphold the original conviction.
 This decision is less than ideal but common in many cases.
-The court’s upholding of the previous decision means the original sentence will remain in effect as well.
+The court’s upholding of the previous decision means the original sentence remains in effect as well.

 Conviction Overturned

 The most favorable outcome available is that the appellate court overturns your conviction.
 This outcome is the goal.
-Typically, if an appellate court overturns a decision, it is for one of many reasons, such as:
+Typically, if an appellate court overturns a decision, it does so for one of many reasons, such as:

-• Ineffective Assistance of Counsel: Your trial attorney may have been inadequate, hindering your ability to present a strong defense against a fallible prosecution.
+• Ineffective assistance of counsel.
+Your trial attorney may have been inadequate, hindering your ability to have a strong defense against a fallible prosecution.

-• Prosecutorial Misconduct: The prosecutor may have performed actions in line with misconduct, such as withholding crucial evidence or making improper statements to the jury.
+• Prosecutorial misconduct.
+The prosecutor may have engaged in misconduct, such as withholding crucial evidence or making improper statements to the jury.

-• Constitutional Rights Violations: Violations of your rights during the investigation or trial process are illegal.
-The previous court should have upheld your rights, whether unreasonable search and seizure, right against self-incrimination, or right to a fair trial.
+• Constitutional rights violations.
+Violations of your rights during the investigation or trial process are illegal.
+The previous court should have upheld your rights, whether they involve unreasonable search and seizure, your right against self-incrimination, or the right to a fair trial.

-If you receive an overturned conviction, the appellate court would likely dismiss the charges against you.
+If your conviction is overturned, the appellate court would likely dismiss the charges against you.

 New Trial Ordered